Research and Teaching

 Research

-Generally, I consider myself a community, cultural and environmental sociologist who focuses on aspects of the structural determinants of the social determinants of health and cultural narratives.
+Generally, I consider myself a community and cultural sociologist who focuses on aspects of the structural determinants of the social determinants of health and the implications of cultural narratives.
 While completing my doctorate at the University of New Hampshire, I was awarded a five-year Community, Health, and Environment Fellowship.
 After almost ten years of teaching full-time at the university level until 2023, I’ve made the transition to research and program evaluation.
 I am currently a senior researcher at J.G.
 Research and Evaluation based in Bozeman, Montana.

-Current research projects I work with at J.G.
-Research and Evaluation https://jgresearch.org/ include such projects as a community-based participatory research project in partnership with Buncombe County Partnership for Children focused on examining barriers to enrollment in North Caroline Pre-K, a community needs assessment of 5-counties in Montana, houselessness, and the State Opioid Response in Montana.
+Examples of research projects I work with, or have worked with, at J.G.
+Research and Evaluation https://jgresearch.org/ include a research project evaluating culturally-adapted interventions to promote wellness among urban American Indian communities, a community-based participatory research project in partnership with Buncombe County Partnership for Children focused on examining barriers to enrollment in North Carolina Pre-K, developing a survey for a statewide needs assessment of Montana, and the State Opioid Response in Montana.

 PUBLICATIONS: